513 results found with an empty search

 - Drogheda, for coffee lovers and the culturally curious – it’s the perfect blend!

 Looking for the ideal pursuit for a short stay in the historic town of Drogheda?
 Want to have a day out catching up with friends, or maybe just discover something new near you?
 Then why not make the most of your day with a fun activity, followed by a coffee and treat right in the heart of town – the perfect way to while away a morning or afternoon!
 Drogheda boasts an array of independent cafés, all with their own personality and charm, ranging from traditional family bakeries to new trendy café’s - you’ll be spoilt for choice.
 We’ve put together some suggestions of town centre activities paired with nearby cafés for you to try… An Instagram worthy walk and a coffee!
 Take a self-guided tour and discover Drogheda’s fantastic murals created by local, national and international artists.
 Download the DRAWDA audio guide and listen to the fascinating stories of figures from our mythological past, all while snapping pictures of the colourful street art.
-Stop off for a delicious brew in one of Drogheda’s trendy coffee shops along the way - soak up the atmosphere in Loaf’d on Stockwell Street - the ultimate breakfast destination, try Evalynn Beag - a speciality coffee bar, bakery & retail store in the Town Centre on West Street with elegant interiors and beautiful local works of art, or grab your favourite coffee from the Coffee Box on Georges Street – their sign “havin a lovely time” says it all.
+Stop off for a delicious brew in one of Drogheda’s trendy coffee shops along the way - soak up the atmosphere in Loaf’d on Stockwell Street - the ultimate breakfast destination, try Evalynn Beag - a speciality coffee bar, bakery & retail store in the Town Centre on West Street, or grab your favourite coffee from the Coffee Box on Georges Street – their sign “havin a lovely time” says it all.
 You’ll be sure to get some insta worthy pics to add a pop of colour to your feed!
 Laurence Street Gems Spend a relaxing morning or afternoon exploring Laurence Street.
 Treat yourself to a delicious homemade gelato ice-cream from Izmoo to enjoy as you stroll up the street to one of Drogheda’s most noteworthy landmarks, Saint Laurence’s Gate , a 13th century barbican that was once a gateway to the walled town.
 Pop into the Design Gallery situated in a charming, listed building over 200 years old, steeped in character with a wonderful array of Irish products to browse in store.
 Next head into Highlanes Gallery in the beautifully converted Franciscan Friary to view their exhibitions and art selected from the Drogheda Municipal Art Collection.
 Round off your trip with lunch in their adjoining Five Good Things café , offering scrumptious sandwiches and vibrant salads.
 Or try Ariosa Café at the bottom of Laurence Street, one of the town’s most popular spots, the inside is tiny and cosy, and their outdoor seating is fab when the sun hits it.
 Why not buy a bag of their whole bean or ground coffee to enjoy at home – a lovely reminder of your day out!
 Visit Drogheda’s World-Famous Saint Saint Peter's Church , set in the heart of Drogheda’s main thoroughfare, is a towering Gothic Revival church dating back to the 18th Century.
 It’s highly decorative interior, featuring beautiful stained-glass windows, intricate mosaics and a splendid marble altar are well worth a visit.
 But it’s not only the beauty of St. Peters that attracts visitors, it’s also world-famous for the relics of Saint Oliver Plunkett, which are housed in a special shrine on the altar – a must-see when visiting the town!
 Make the most of your visit with a coffee and baked delight in the nearby Mooreland Café , this traditional bakery has been famous for their cream buns for generations – unmissable if you’ve got a sweet tooth!
 Or check out The Bare Food Co. for a ‘clean eating’ experience – they’ve got lots of gluten free and vegan options to choose from on their menu.
 You’ll find them tucked away in a quiet little cul-de-sac off West Street, with plenty of outdoor seating for the warmer days!
 Explore Historic St. Peter’s Church of Ireland St. Peter's Church of Ireland is a splendid church steeped in heritage, with a cut-stone façade and rich rococo plasterwork, it’s one of the finest 18th-century churches in the country.
 The magnificent font, which stands by the door at the West end of the church, is a surviving relic of the Medieval church still in use.
 There are many interesting monuments in the churchyard, of these, perhaps the most interesting and visited is a “cadaver stone” from the tomb of Sir Edmond Goldyng and his wife Elizabeth Fleming which is built into the churchyard wall, and dates back to the first quarter of the 16th century.
 Another fine tombstone stands over the grave of John Duggan, a Drogheda man and survivor of the Charge of the Light Brigade, he was employed as Sexton in St. Peter’s from c1773 until his death in 1881.
 Round off your explorations with a brew and some traditional homemade food in The Copper Kettle - one of the oldest family-run coffee shops in Drogheda, or head to the cozy Thirty Eight Café a popular spot for brunch - both are conveniently located nearby on Peter Street.
 Get your steps in!
 Enjoy a delightful walk through the very heart of Drogheda along the river Boyne, noted for its history, mythology and natural beauty.
 This short walk takes you across five of its bridges, and the Drogheda Walks Map & Guide will highlight many points of interest along the way.
 If you’re looking for a little snack, then North Quay has some lovely options.
 Here you’ll find the charming Salt House brasserie – offering delicious homemade dishes, desserts and scones, or make for Courtyard Coffee close to Fiddlecase Pier, for speciality coffee, toasties and good vibes.
 Their outdoor covered area is dog friendly – the perfect pit-stop if you’ve got your furry friend with you!
 Details of all the café's and coffee shops mentioned above can be found here - Enjoy!
 Explore More Now we've whet your appetite, why not explore more of Drogheda and County Louth, there is so much to see and do!
 Check out our other itineraries here .

 - Explore Dundalk (2 Day Itinerary)